KonstaT/KonstaT.github.io/_devices/rpi5/LineageOS21.md

 Q: My display is not working.
 I can only see the rainbow screen but no Android boot animation.
 What should I do?
 *A: This build only supports HDMI displays that report supported resolutions using EDID.
 1920x1080 resolution is used by default with this build.
 You can change value in /boot/resolution.txt to use a different resolution that your display supports.
 Removing /boot/resolution.txt will use the preferred resolution of your display.*

+Q: How to use the official 7" DSI touchscreen display?
+*A: You can enable required configurations using a settings option found in Settings -> System -> Raspberry Pi settings -> Touchscreen.
+You need to disconnect any HDMI display when using the DSI display.*

-Q: Settings -> System -> Storage shows total system size of 7 GB.
+Q: Settings -> Storage shows total system size of 7 GB.
 There's unallocated space on my sdcard.
 What should I do?
 *A: This is a 7 GB image, remaining space on your sdcard will remain unallocated.
-Easiest way to extend /data partition is to simply flash my [resize](https://www.androidfilehost.com/?fid=11701882489785035164) zip in TWRP.*
+Easiest way to extend /data partition is to simply flash my [resize](https://androidfilehost.com/?fid=11701882489785035158) zip in TWRP.*

 *Alternative option is to use e.g. GParted and extend /data partition (/dev/block/mmcblk0p4) to cover the unallocated space.*